tarantool/tarantool/doc/sphinx/book/box/box_session.rst

 .. function:: peer(id)

-    This function works only if there is a peer, that is,
+    This function works only if there is a peer, that is, if a connection has been made to a separate server.

     :return: The host address and port of the session peer, for example "127.0.0.1:55457".